LAST UPDATED 11/9/2018 - 1040 listings - 787 Counties - 41 States.

 In many cities across America, there are ’designated driver’ services available.
 These companies will actually get both you and your car home safely.
 The biggest challenge is knowing if they are available in your area.
 Don’t worry.
 We’ve got you covered.

-Currently, we show 618 listings for companies operating in 315 Counties across 46 States.
-Connecticut, New Jersey, and Rhode Island have a Designated Driver service operating in every County.
+Only Connecticut, New Jersey, and Rhode Island have a Designated Driver service operating in every County.
 We update this list as we receive new information.
-Last updated 7/4/2014.
 If you operate or know of a Designated Driver service that is not in our list, be sure to let us know.

-Team Lift is where two guys come to where you are in their vehicle.
-One drives you home in your car while the other follows in their car.
+Using a Chase Car service, two drivers come to where you are in their vehicle.
+One drives you home in your car while the other follows in the their car.
 They get you home and then both ride off together in their car.

 There are both commercial businesses and non-profit groups providing designated driver services.
 Commercial businesses typically offer other transportation services as well.
 They will frequently serve a single large metropolitan area and its immediate surroundings, if not that entire county.
 Most non-profits work directly with individual restaurant and bar owners in their local city or county.
 To use these services, you need to be in a participating bar or restaurant.
 The non-profit designated driver services are usually cheaper and sometimes even free.
 You should tip them!
 Many of these services also operate only during limited weekend hours.
 In fact, some are available during Holidays only.